awsdocs/amazon-athena-user-guide/doc_source/glue-best-practices.md

 For more information, see [Databases](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-catalog-databases.html) and [Tables](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-catalog-tables.html) in the *AWS Glue Developer Guide*\.

+**Note**
+If you use an [AWS::Glue::Database](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-glue-database.html) AWS CloudFormation template to create an AWS Glue database and do not specify a database name, AWS Glue automatically generates a database name in the format *resource\_name–random\_string* that is not compatible with Athena\.

 You can use the AWS Glue Catalog Manager to rename columns, but not table names or database names\.
 To change a database name, you must create a new database and copy tables from the old database to it \(in other words, copy the metadata to a new entity\)\.
 You can follow a similar process for tables\.
 You can use the AWS Glue SDK or AWS CLI to do this\.

 ## Using AWS Glue Crawlers<a name="schema-crawlers"></a>